 SAFE WORK PRACTICE FIRST AID GENERAL Ensures appropriate training and supplies are in place for first aid needs.
 APPLICATION Supply of first aid relies on appropriately trained and certified first aiders, first aid equip. and supplies.
-PROTECTIVE MECHANISMS Safe work practices (SWP) Training Available First Aid Supplies Emergency Response Plan (ERP) Pre-Job Hazard Assessment SELECTION AND USE 1 3 1 SUPERVISOR RESPONSIBILITY Ensure that first aid training for staff is appropriate and/or provide instruction to workers on requirements, confirming that project details and legislated requirements are satisfied.
+PROTECTIVE MECHANISMS Safe work practices (SWP) Training Available First Aid Supplies Emergency Response Plan (ERP) Pre-Job Hazard Assessment SELECTION AND USE As per job and Occupational Health and Safety (OH&S) requirements SUPERVISOR RESPONSIBILITY Ensure that first aid training for staff is appropriate and/or provide instruction to workers on requirements, confirming that project details and legislated requirements are satisfied.
 Ensure workers certified in first aid are readily available to assist injured workers.
 The number, qualifications and training of first aiders in Alberta and B.C. are shown in Tables 1 and 2 below, respectively.
 In other jurisdictions, these needs may vary.
 Carefully consider Waterline's project specific responsibilities regarding crew size (i.e., including or excluding contractor worker numbers) when judging first aid needs and required equipment.
 If Waterline is a prime contractor, all workers on site must be considered for first aid OH&S requirements.
 Ensure that first aid services, equipment, supplies or a first aid room that may be required are located at or near the work site they are intended to serve, and are readily available and accessible during working hours.
-First aid equipment and supplies must be maintained in a clean, dry and serviceable condition contained in a material that protects the contents from the environment and clearly identified as first aid equipment and supplies.
+First aid equipment and supplies must be maintained in a clean, dry and serviceable condition contained in a material that protects the contents from the environment and clearly identified as first aid services, equipment and supplies.
 Appropriate signs must be clearly posted indicating the location of first aid service, equipment and supplies; or, if posting signs is not practical, ensure that workers know the location of first aid services, equipment and supplies.
-Suitable means of emergency communication must be available for workers to summon first aid or emergency services.
+Suitable means of emergency communication must be available for workers to summon first aid or mergency services.
 Planning before workers are sent to a work site must include arrangements to transport injured or ill workers from the work site to the nearest health care facility.
 Registering with STARS Air Ambulance for remote Alberta sites, contracting private medivac services for B.C., or identifying local emergency contacts and incorporating these in ERPs are common approaches.
-Ensure that company records Ensure that a Pre-Job Hazard Assessment is complete including an ERP.
+Ensure that company records of first aid incidents these records for at least three years following the recording of a first aid incident.
+Ensure that a Pre-Job Hazard Assessment is complete including an ERP.
 This document must be signed by all field staff and the Project Manager.
-As a designated first aider on a work site, ensure your training is current and was provided by an approved training agency that satisfies the specific certification needs for WORKER RESPONSIBILITY the jurisdiction.
+WORKER RESPONSIBILITY As a designated first aider on a work site, ensure your training is current and was provided by an approved training agency that satisfies the specific certification needs for the jurisdiction.
 An Alberta worker who successfully completes training by an approved training agency must meet the standards for a certificate in emergency first aid, standard first aid or advanced first aid that are adopted by the Director of Medical Services in consultation with the Joint First Aid Training Standards Board.
 Ensure that all workers and contractors are aware of the location of the ERP, which should be placed in a safe and visible location (e.g., during the tail-gate meeting, identify that the ERP will be on the dashboard of the supervisor's truck).
-Document and verbally report all first aid injuries and illnesses to supervisors immediately after they occur.Be familiar with OH&S regulations regarding First Aid requirements.
+Document and verbally report all first aid injuries and illnesses to supervisors immediately. after they occur.Be familiar with OH&S regulations regarding First Aid requirements.